Stefanie Powers: Career

 In 1979, Powers starred with Roger Moore, David Niven, Telly Savalas, Claudia Cardinale, and Elliott Gould, in the feature film Escape to Athena, in which a group of Anglo-American prisoners of the Germans scramble to liberate themselves and some Greek art treasures, shot on location in the Dodecanese islands of Greece in 1978.
 This was Powers’ last theatrical film until The Artist's Wife in 2019, in which she played performance artist Ada Risi.

-Powers became most widely known as a television star for her role as Jennifer Hart in the American mystery series Hart to Hart, with Robert Wagner as Jonathan Hart, in which they portray a married couple who continually get mixed up in mysterious and/or criminal occurrences that they then solve usually without the assistance of the police.
+Powers became most widely known as a television star for her role as Jennifer Hart in the American mystery series Hart to Hart, opposite Robert Wagner as Jonathan Hart, in which they portray a married couple who continually get mixed up in mysterious and/or criminal occurrences that they then solve together, usually without the assistance of the police.
 Hart to Hart aired for five seasons from 1979 to 1984.
 Powers and Wagner later reunited for eight Hart to Hart TV movies in the 1990s.

 In 1984, she starred in the TV mini-series Mistral's Daughter, based on Judith Krantz's novel.

 In 1985, Powers starred as twins who swap places leading to dire consequences in the two-part TV movie Deceptions.

 In 1987, she starred in the real-life TV drama At Mother's Request as the frightening Frances Schreuder, who goaded her 17-year-old-son into killing her father.
 The script was adapted for television by Richard DeLong Adams and aired on CBS, directed by Michael Tuchner.

 Powers starred with John Barrowman in Matador, a 1991 London stage musical, at the Queen's Theater. with a book inspired by Spanish corrida legend El Cordobés.
 The production was staged by Elijah Moshinsky for producer Laurence Myers, with choreography by Arlene Phillips and Rafael Aguilar, and scenery by William Dudley.

 Powers starred with Robert Wagner in the 1993 stage production Love Letters at the Chicago Theatre.
 The two portrayed Melissa Gardner and Andrew Makepeace Ladd III, telling the story of their 40-year, mostly long-distance relationship without getting up from their chairs.